CleverCloud/terraform-provider-clevercloud/SWEEPERS.md

 ### Sweeper doesn't find any resources

 Check that:
-1. The `ORGANISATION` environment variable is set correctly
+1. The `CC_ORGANISATION` environment variable is set correctly
 2. You have valid authentication credentials
 3. Test resources actually exist with the `tf-test` prefix